badaim/codesignal/README.md

 # codesignal
-Solutions for some codesignal tasks
+Solutions for some codesignal.com tasks